calendarSep 17. 2022

 So far, however, the biological effect of light is probably largely unknown: the so-called melanopic effectiveness.
 Why "melanopic"?
 This name comes from the hormone melanopsin and is the hormone that makes us sleepy.
 Because the appropriate light either suppresses the melanopsin and thus activates our body - for higher concentration and performance.
 Or the melanopsin is not suppressed and begins to relax our bodily functions and prepare us for a restful sleep.
 This process of melanopsin stimulation or suppression is called the melanopic or biological light effect.

-This biological, non-visual effectiveness of light is therefore directly related to our biorhythm (or: sleep-wake rhythm).
-Short-term effects of a melanopsin suppression are alertness and a high ability to concentrate - a long-term effect of a melanopsin level adapted to the natural course of daylight is an overall healthy sleep-wake cycle.
+This biological, non-visual effectiveness of light is directly related to our biorhythm (or: sleep-wake rhythm).
+The short-term effects of melanopsin suppression are alertness and a high ability to concentrate - a long-term effect of a melanopsin level that is adapted to the natural course of daylight is an overall healthy sleep-wake rhythm.

 A groundbreaking discovery: the retinal ganglion cells of the eye